-But sometimes you just don’t have any Bulletproof with you, and you’re dying for the performance enhancing boost that only coffee gives.
+But sometimes you just don’t have any Bulletproof beans with you, and you’re dying for the performance enhancing boost that only coffee gives.
 Here is what to do to find coffee with a lower than average level of toxins in any city.
 Sometimes you will still crash from the coffee you find, but your odds of it happening are lower.

 The easiest solution is to just grow a third arm, so when you ask about coffee at grocery stores, you can be confident that’s why you get those looks.
 But if DIY-biology isn’t your thing, there is still hope.

 Step 1: Google “Best coffee in Austin” Yelp usually comes up with a short list.
-You can ignore most individual reviews raving about coffee because the average person wouldn’t know a great cup of coffee from an average one, so they always use sugar and go by cool the décor and baristas are.
+You can ignore most individual reviews raving about coffee because the average person wouldn’t know a great cup of coffee from an average one, so they always use sugar and go by how cool the décor and baristas are.
 However, the aggregate Yelp ranking is pretty useful.

 I’d pass on Summermoon unless I was ok with feeling just ok, not bulletproof.
 Their coffee probably tastes great.
 The ambience looks great.
 I haven’t been there.
-But from the data online, the odds are that this coffee isn’t going to make you perform as well as some other coffees that are not blended.
+But from the data online, the odds are that this coffee isn’t going to make you perform as well as some other coffees that are not blends.

 Caffé Medici - One reviewer said, “By far, the best cup of coffee I had while in Austin.
 In fact, one of the best cups of coffee I’ve ever had, period.
 Blue Bottle, LA Mill and Caffe Calabria included…” That means this is probably a good coffee place.
 The website says they focus on equipment extensively (another good sign).
 When I read “Our espresso machine is a La Marzocco FB 80.
 We pull 1.5-2 oz of espresso at 24 to 26 seconds in 18 gram baskets,” I feel slightly giddy.
 I’m a coffee hacker too.